 Fort Hays State University is one of the best schools in the United States for General Agriculture.
 This is an exceptional opportunity for students who favor the charms of a compact college town.

-At least 85.0% of the educators at Fort Hays State University are full time, so they have lots of time to help their students.
 Each year, around 74.0% first-year students receive scholarships, with the average award being $2,361.
+This college is an excellent value for the money for students in Kansas.
 Want to know more about Fort Hays State University's campus?
 Go on a virtual tour.